Gothic War (535–554): Totila's capture of Italy

-Totila marched south, where Roman garrisons were few and weak, bypassing Rome.
-The provinces of southern Italy were forced to recognise his authority.
-This campaign was one of rapid movement to take control of the countryside, leaving the Byzantines in control of isolated strongholds, mostly on the coast, which could be reduced later.
+Totila marched south, where Byzantine garrisons were few and weak, bypassing Rome and much of central Italy.
+The provinces of southern Italy were forced to recognize his authority.
+This campaign was one of rapid movement to take control of the countryside, leaving the Byzantines in control of a few isolated strongholds, mostly on the coast, which could be reduced later.
 When a fortified location fell, its walls were usually razed so that it would no longer be of any military value.
 Totila followed a policy of treating his captives well, enticing opponents to surrender rather than resist to the end.
-He also tried to win over the Italian population, exemplified by Totila's behaviour during the Siege of Naples, where he allowed the city to surrender on terms in 543 and displayed, in the words of J. B. Bury, "considerable humanity" in his treatment of the defenders.
+He also tried to win over the Italian population, exemplified by Totila's behavior during the Siege of Naples, where he allowed the city to surrender on terms in 543 and displayed, in the words of historian J. B. Bury, "considerable humanity" in his treatment of the defenders.
 He nursed the famished citizens back to strength after allowing the Byzantine garrison safe departure.
 Having captured Naples, Totila attempted to broker a peace with Justinian.
-When this was refused he had copies of his appeal posted throughout Rome; despite the disfavour in which the Byzantines were held, there was no uprising in Totila's favour, which disgusted him.
+When this was refused, he had copies of his appeal posted throughout Rome; despite the disfavor in which the Byzantines were held, there was no uprising in Totila's favor, which disgusted him.
 He marched north and besieged the city.